ron2015schmitt/Mathematiques-old/doc/vprint.md

 * In addition to the formatting discussed above, each data type has Styles that control the color and text attributes (eg boldness) of output

-### Color and style settings for floating point number types
+### Color and style settings for floating point types